- Engineering is a profession, characterized by self-regulation and a commitment to protecting and promoting the public good

 - Michael Davis (1991),“Thinking Like an Engineer: The Place of a Code of Ethics in the Practice of a Profession,” Philosophy & Public Affairs 20:2, 150-167.
 He notes that his narrative is derived from testimony contained in The Presidential Commission on the Space Shuttle Challenger Disaster (Washington, D.C.: U.S. Government Printing Office, 1986). ↵

-- Mike W. Martin & Roland Schinzinger (2005).
+- This particular framing of the features comes from Mike W. Martin & Roland Schinzinger (2005).
 Ethics in Engineering, 4th ed.
 McGraw Hill Education. ↵

 - This definition is found in the US court case Paxton v.
 County of Alameda (1953) 119 C. A. 2d 393, 398, 259 P. 2d 934) ↵